uwescience/DSSG2016/_posts/2016-06-23-census-centrality.md

 Both measures exhibit a significant inverse correlation with the deprivation index.
 This means that the areas with more street network centrality, on average, are less deprived.

 From our results, we can see that in Mexico City the connectivity is related to deprivation.
 This may be because Mexico City is a sprawling metropolis that is spread out across a large area.
-This makes commutes for people in less central areas extremely long, and therefore the more central residential areas are most disrable in terms of convenience.
+This makes commutes for people in less central areas extremely long, and therefore the more central residential areas are most desirable in terms of convenience.
 Housing costs are highest in the central region, thus resulting in higher levels of deprivation in the outskirts and more suburban areas.